 Sydney is home to a seductive selection of world-class cocktail bars, offering everything from glamorous designer lounge bars to ultra-hip underground dive bars.
-The Baxter Inn has been attracting Sydney's discerning nightlife crowd with its mix of sultry candle-lit interiors, top-notch service and a potent whiskey collection to match.
+The Baxter Inn has been attracting Sydney's discerning nightlife crowd with its mix of sultry candle-lit interiors, top-notch service and a potent whiskey collection.
 Another rising star of the local cocktail scene is the award-winning Bulletin Place, a pocket-sized gem with exquisite cocktails and attentive service.
-Hidden away down a narrow alleyway is Palmer & Co., where guests descend within a subterranean world of brick arches, funky warehouse lighting, vintage photos and beautiful tiled floors.
-Make sure to settle in and slowly work your way through its soul-satisfying cocktail list.
+Hidden away down a narrow alleyway is Palmer & Co., where guests descend into a subterranean world of brick arches, funky warehouse lighting, vintage photos and beautiful tiled floors.
+Make sure to settle in and slowly work your way through the soul-satisfying cocktail list.

 SEE + DO

 Don't miss these incredible Sydney museums, cultural landmarks and local experiences.

 No trip to Sydney is complete without a visit to the world famous Sydney Harbour Bridge and the Sydney Opera House in Circular Quay.
 One of the most spectacular times to visit Sydney is during the New Year's Eve celebrations, when the harbour comes alive in a breathtaking display of fireworks.
 Also, don't miss seeing an opera, ballet or classical music performance at the Opera House for an unforgettable cultural experience.

 See all of Australia's incredible animals and wildlife up-close at the world famous Taronga Zoo.
 With a stunning harbour-front views overlooking Sydney Harbour, this is a fantastic way to spend a few hours outdoors and to see many exotic native Australian animals, such as koalas, kangaroos and wombats.